gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Add-AIPScannerRepository.md

 This command adds the file share named HR on the network-attached storage device named NAS to be scanned.

-### Example 3: Scan all shared documents on SharePoint Server
+### Example 3: Scan all documents and folders from the SharePoint Server "Shared Documents" library

 ```
 PS C:\> Add-AIPScannerRepository -Path "http://sp2013/Shared Documents"